Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: Finite population analysis

 \section{Finite population analysis}

 We now examine evolutionary game dynamics in finite populations (see Methods, Section \ref{subsection:finitepopulation}).
-In contrast to classical notions of evolutionary stability and the dynamics of infinite populations, finite populations are strongly influenced by stochastic effects, including errors in social learning, which can substantially alter evolutionary outcomes~\citep{nowak2004emergence,rand2013evolution,zisis2015generosity}.
-As a result, strategies with lower payoffs may occasionally spread by chance despite being at a selective disadvantage, whereas strategies with higher payoffs may go extinct.
-This stochastic framework has proven to be valuable in explaining the empirical patterns observed in human behavior experiments~\cite{rand2013evolution,zisis2015generosity} and therefore provides an important mode of analysis for our models.
+In contrast to the pairwise risk-dominance conditions in Section\ref{subsection:finitepopulation}—which identify which strategy is favoured against a single alternative under uncertainty—finite populations are strongly influenced by stochastic effects, including errors in social learning, which can substantially alter evolutionary outcomes \citep{nowak2004emergence,rand2013evolution,zisis2015generosity}.
+As a result, strategies that are risk-dominant in the pairwise sense may still be temporarily displaced, lower-payoff strategies may spread by chance, and higher-payoff strategies may go extinct.
+This stochastic framework has proven powerful in explaining empirical patterns in human behaviour~\cite{rand2013evolution,zisis2015generosity}, and it allows us to test how the local incentives captured by the risk-dominance inequalities translate into long-run population states when all strategies co-exist.

-We first investigate the impact of monitoring cost, and we find that the adoption improves with the introduction of trust-based behaviours, but declines as monitoring becomes more costly.
-As shown in the first column of Figure \ref{fig:finite1}, without trust-based strategies, Tit-for-Tat (TFT) serves as the primary user strategy against a cooperative creator, though its adoption falls as monitoring costs rise.
-In this scenario, unconditional adoption (AllA) only dominates under strong institutional punishment (e.g., $v=1$).
-Conversely, when trust-based strategies are active (Figure \ref{fig:finite1}, second column), TUA and DtG coexist alongside TFT and AllA, becoming the dominant strategies when monitoring is inexpensive (around $\epsilon < 0.2$).
-As institutional punishment increases, AllA once again emerges as the dominant strategy.
-Furthermore, a direct comparison of the two cases (Figure \ref{fig:finite1}, third column) reveals that the availability of trust-based strategies consistently enhances user adoption levels regardless of the monitoring cost.
+We first investigate the impact of the monitoring cost $\epsilon$.
+Consistent with the risk-dominance results where higher $\epsilon$ makes monitoring-intensive strategies less attractive, Figure~\ref{fig:finite1} shows that adoption improves with the introduction of trust-based behaviours, but declines as monitoring becomes more costly.
+In the absence of trust-based strategies (first column), Tit-for-Tat (TFT) is the primary user strategy when creators cooperate, yet its prevalence falls as $\epsilon$ increases, and unconditional adoption (AllA) only dominates under strong punishment (e.g.\ $v=1$), in line with the condition $v \gtrsim c$.
+When trust-based strategies are available (second column), TUA and DtG co-exist with TFT and AllA and become dominant at low monitoring costs ($\epsilon \lesssim 0.2$), reflecting the risk-dominance inequalities that favour threshold-based trust when monitoring is cheap.
+As punishment increases, AllA again emerges as the dominant strategy.
+A direct comparison (third column) shows that trust-based strategies systematically raise user adoption across all $\epsilon$, even when they are not the most frequent strategies.